grantkee/atp-form/README.md

 * Use API http://icd10api.com/ to save diagnosis ICD 10 codes.
 Will help fill out other additional details about the code.

+* Autoformat the date input on new clients

 * Collect date and setState of date on FunctionalAssessment to add logic component: If the last assessment was less than 30 days ago, we don't need to do it again.
 Mostly helpful if doing multiple pieces of equipment at the same time.

 * Search function for client list: DOB, first_name, last_name, etc. Review this article https://hub.packtpub.com/implementing-autocompletion-in-a-react-material-ui-application-tutorial/